vaishnav-sh/learn-fullstack/1 - fundament of web apps/8 - Forms and HTTP POST.md

 Here,

 - Data is sent as the body of the POST-request.
-- The server can access the data by accessing the req.body field of the request object req.
+- The server can access the data by accessing the req.body field of the request object `req`.
-- The server creates a new note object, and adds it to an array called notes.
+- The server creates a new note object, and adds it to an array called `notes`.

 ```js
 notes.push({